 - If the patient has a hernia on the other side, it can be treated using the same incisions.
 While in open surgery, another incision is required to treat the hernia of the opposite side.

 - Laparoscopic surgery may have economic benefits.
 A single night in the hospital can cost several thousand.
-The hospital stays in laparoscopic surgery can be real cost saving.
 Short recovery and small incisions mean fewer pain medicines, less dressing bandages and less topical medicines.

 After the laparoscopic surgery, patients can return to their normal routine much more quickly (sometimes in two days).
 Faster recovery indicates getting back quickly to things you enjoy in life such as work, career, exercise and socialize.
-Recovery from the traditional open surgery takes a little longer due to pain and soreness around the wound.
+While after conventional open surgery, recovery takes a little longer due to pain and soreness around the wound.

-There is a benefit that usually people do not see that it causes far less inflammation than traditional open surgery.
-Open surgery causes larger inflammatory reactions as compared to laparoscopic which make people more prone to bacterial and viral infections.
+There is a benefit that usually people are unable to fathom that it causes far less inflammation than traditional open surgery.
+Open surgery causes larger inflammatory reactions as compared to laparoscopic which makes people more prone to bacterial and viral infections.

 Another rarely known benefit of laparoscopic hernia repair is that the incisions cause fewer adhesions than open surgery.
 Adhesions are the result of inflammation, surgical process or both.
 Adhesions are the bands of the scar tissues that form between abdominal tissues and organs.
 They may cause infertility in women and block the normal activity of the intestine when they are large.

-Follow the diet chart, exercises and instructions given to you by the surgeon.
+Follow the post-operative diet chart, exercises after hernia surgery and instructions judiciously.
 Laparoscopic surgery is different for everyone.
-Each of us will have a different experience based on our expectations, the extent of surgery, the length of surgery, the surgeon, the facility, the nursing staff, how we respond to pain, and a variety of other factors.
+Each person has a different experience based on their expectations, the extent of surgery, the length of surgery, the surgeon, the facility, the nursing staff, response to pain, and a variety of other factors.
 Above all, every person heals differently.
 Something is true for one person may not be true for others.
-This information is compiled to give an idea about how laparoscopic hernia surgery is better.